Riccardo Scimeca

-Riccardo Scimeca (born 13 June 1975) is an English football coach and professional footballer.
+Riccardo Scimeca (born 13 June 1975) is an English football coach and former professional player.

-He who played as a defender notably in the Premier League for Aston Villa, Leicester City and West Bromwich Albion.
+He played as a defender notably in the Premier League for Aston Villa, Leicester City and West Bromwich Albion.
 He also played in the Football League for both Nottingham Forest and Cardiff City in a career spanning 16 years, making over 400 appearances.
-During his career, he also attained one cap for the England B team.
+A product of the Aston Villa Academy, he captained the England U21s and made a single appearance for the England B side.
 Although working away from football since his retirement, he returned to the sport in 2015 as a youth team coach for Solihull Moors.

 Career

-Aston Villa
+Aston Villa and England U21

 Scimeca started his career at Aston Villa, coming through the club's youth system, as a central defender and was largely a squad player until his move to Nottingham Forest in 1999 for £2.5 million.
+During this time he was a regular in the England U21 side, captaining the side for the first time against Italy in October 1997.

 Nottingham Forest

-He spent four seasons at the City Ground, and took over as captain when Steve Chettle left in his first season.
+Scimeca spent four seasons at the City Ground, and took over as captain when Steve Chettle left in his first season.
 However Chris Bart-Williams was appointed captain the following season.
 Scimeca was consistent and reliable in his spell at Forest, playing in various positions.
 He featured regularly in central defence and midfield, but also had spells at right back and right-midfield.
 He scored 4 goals in his second season.
 In the 2001–02 season he formed a solid defensive partnership with Jon Olav Hjelde.
 In 2002–03, his last season, in which Forest made the play-offs, Paul Hart deployed him in a defensive midfield role within a diamond 4–4–2 formation.
 He scored 4 goals during this season, and played a prominent role throughout his four years at the club.

 Leicester City and West Bromwich Albion

-He moved on to Leicester City in 2003, on a free transfer after failing to agree a new deal.
+Scimeca moved on to Leicester City in 2003, on a free transfer after failing to agree a new deal.
 At Leicester he scored once in a 4–3 defeat to Wolverhampton Wanderers on 25 October 2003.
 Scimeca then moved to West Bromwich Albion a year later by activating a get-out clause in his contract which allowed him to leave Leicester, before his transfer to Cardiff City in early 2006.